apache/whimsy/MACOSX.md

 $ brew info passenger
 ```

-For the second step (1brew info passenger`), you will need to
+For the second step (`brew info passenger`), you will need to
 follow the instructions -- which essentially is to copy a few lines to
 to a specified location.
-Despite what it says, change the last line to
+If your ruby is installed in `/usr/local/bin`, change the last line to

 ```
 PassengerDefaultRuby /usr/local/bin/ruby
 ```

+Likewise, if you used `rbenv` to manage your ruby install, point to that location instead.

 Restart the server: